 The Mitsubishi Lancer

-The Lancer's styling was focussed on keeping the car as aerodynamic as possible: it had a long 'aero' nose which gave the car the car superior drag resistance.
-It had a tumblehome (a narrowing of the body in the upper parts for greater stability) and a turn under, or curvature towards the underside.
-It used a monocoque body structure for strength.
+The name 'Lancer' comes from the long, pointed lances used by soldiers in medieval Europe.
+The Lancer car's styling was intended to keep the car as sharp and aerodynamic as possible.
+A long 'aero' nose gave the car superior drag resistance.
+It had a ‘tumblehome’ (a narrowing of the body in the upper parts for greater stability) and a ‘turn under’ (a curvature towards the underside).
+It used a ‘monocoque’ body structure for strength.

 The Lancer was powered by engines using Mitsubishi Clean Air technology.
 And it became the first car in 1973 to be certified by the US Environment Protection Agency as having a low-pollution engine.

 The Lancer was designed to make even long drives comfortable.
 It had a tilt-adjust steering column, a 45L fuel tank, all-season ventilation, disc brakes and a vacuum servo (also known as a power booster or power brake) to assist the braking force applied by the driver.

 Mitsubishi Lancer Rally Wins